anthony-richardson/CogniFuse/save/README.md

 The above commands create the results or the task 'SwitchingTaskPresence'

 Repeat everything for the following tasks:
-(as these four tasks have the same number of classes we can use the same hyper parameters)
+(as these four tasks have the same number of classes we can use the same hyperparameters)
 - 'SwitchBackAuditivePresenceRelax'
 - 'SwitchBackAuditivePresence'
 - 'VisualSearchTaskPresence'